This term we are learning about:

 - Use MyMaths to complete online learning linked to the learning completed in class

 - Encourage maths learning in fun ways e.g. cooking, play shop keeping, using songs for timetables etc

 - If your child is eager to complete extra home learning, please find the maths booklets attached to our units of learning this term.

 Year 6 children will sit SATs in May.
-They will complete 2 reading papers and 2 maths papers (SAT talk for parents to follow in the Spring Term).
+They will complete: two reading papers, one Grammar Punctuation and Spelling paper and three maths papers (SAT talk for parents to follow in the Spring Term).